 M.M., Music Education

-Prospective students applying for the M.M. in Music Education should send a separate packet to the Director of Graduate Studies containing a photocopy of your Certification in Music (Georgia L-4 or its equivalent)
+Prospective students applying for the M.M. in Music Education should send a separate packet to the Director of Graduate Studies containing a photocopy of your Certification in Music (Georgia Level 4 or its equivalent)

 M.M., Music Technology

-Prospective students applying for the M.M. in Music Technology should send a separate packet to the Director of Graduate Studies containing a statement of purpose and a portfolio containing examples of your work in music.
+Prospective students applying for the M.M. in Music Technology should send a separate packet to the Director of Graduate Studies containing a portfolio with examples of your work in music.
 Examples of work in the field of music technology are particularly helpful.

 M.M. in Music Performance (Instrumental, Piano, or Vocal)